Date issued: 2020

 Where the complaint concerns the Headmaster, the complainant should write formally to the Chairman of Governors, at the school address.
 In these circumstances, the procedure will be as set out below, except that ‘Chairman of Governors’ shall be substituted for ‘Headmaster’.

 Where a parent or party has a concern about matters covered by these arrangements, he should, in the first instance, seek to resolve the matter informally with the school.
 Confidential records of letters, conversations, phone calls or other communications will be kept for future reference.
-If the matter is not resolved within five school days the complainant may choose to move to the formal procedure.

 Normally, the formal procedures should only be used when it has not been possible to resolve an issue by other means and the person raising the concern remains dissatisfied and wishes to take the matter further, using the formal complaints procedure set out below.

 - The complainant should write formally to the Headmaster setting out the grounds of the complaint.